 Under the approval, an AIA member can earn up to 20 AIA Health, Safety, Welfare and Sustainable Design Learning Units by attending the full conference.
 Alternatively, up to five LUs can be earned by attending WREF for as little as one day.
 A LEED Professional can earn up to 33 credits by attending the full conference.

 “By attending, an architect can come up to speed on the state of the art in solar and sustainable design, and get all the required AIA Learning Unit credits for an entire year,” said David Panich, chair of the Solar Buildings Division at the American Solar Energy Society.

 Sessions approved for credit will be marked on the detailed WREF schedule with the terms “AIA Approved” and/or “GBCI Approved.”
-To view the schedule, go to ases.org/conference/program/wref-detail/
+View the schedule.